lquvatexas/dlgfa/README.md

         3. DLGFA can deal with limited sample size problems.

-         This so needed in biomedical clinical study with limited sample size but large co-occuring gene,
+         This is so needed in biomedical clinical study with limited sample size but large co-occuring gene,
          protein, metabolomics, clinical test, etc. How those data are correlated with each other during the disease propagation is the key to find the cure for rare disease.
+To our best knowledge, DLGFA is the first model can handle longitudinal multiple co-occuring high dimensional datasets(small n and large p) which can reach interpretable results.